-Holy Trinity Church bestrides the aesthetic and the spiritual - the twin drivers of the Arts & Crafts Movement that forged its voice through the philosophy of social reformer, John Ruskin, and found its eye in the work of designers such as William Morris and Edward Burne-Jones.
-The coming together of the social activist, the skilled artisan and the supported apprentice sits at its heart.
+Holy Trinity Church bestrides the spiritual and the aesthetic - the twin energies of the Arts & Crafts Movement that forged its voice in the philosophy of social reformer John Ruskin, and found its eye in the work of the designer William Morris.
+It was their conviction that ‘art is the expression of man’s pleasure in labour’ that provides the frame for our festival.

 This year has been an unprecedented one that none of us anticipated back in the dark days of January.

 In those early weeks of calm before the storm Father Nicholas shared with us his mission for Holy Trinity.